g-nogueira/TurtleChallenge/README.md

 # TurtleChallenge
 This challenge was presented to me in a job interview.
-The goal was simple, but it seemed to fun for me to not add some additional sprinkle.
+The goal was simple, but it seemed too fun for me to not add some additional sprinkle.

 ![A GIF of the game running.](Demo/TurtleChallenge.gif)